Editors and Writing Coaches

-For access to the FWP, simply check out the room key with your UCard at Circulation Services on the Lower Level of the W.E.B.
+To have your UCard programmed to unlock the Faculty Writing Place, visit Circulation Services on the Lower Level of the W.E.B.
 Du Bois Library.

-For more information about the purpose and founding of the Faculty Writing Place, please see the Change magazine article below.
+For more information about the Faculty Writing Place, please see the postcard and Change magazine article below.

 Mini Writing Retreats

 The CTFD offers six Mini Writing Retreats per academic year â€“ three per semester â€“ to help faculty establish a regular writing schedule and work in proximity with other faculty.
 Mini Retreats are held in the University of Massachusetts Teaching Commons, located on the 26th floor of the W.E.B.
 Du Bois Library.
 The Teaching Commons features individual workstations, two collaborative workrooms, numerous PCs and Macs, wireless Internet access, a scanner and copier/printer, student workers who can provide basic technology support, and a peaceful view of the Pioneer Valley.
 For these retreats, the CTFD welcomes faculty, helps them get settled, passes out tickets redeemable for refreshments and light snacks at the cafĂ© on the ground floor, and remains available to address faculty concerns for the remainder of the day.
 Contact to reserve a spot at one or more of the retreats listed on our calendar.